Problems with Embedded Image Display in Emails Generated by TinyMCE in Different Email Clients

 plugins Includes additional editor plugins.

-toolbar Configures the toolbar with specified buttons.
+toolbar Sets up the toolbar with the selected buttons.

-document.createElement() Creates a new HTML element.
+document.createElement() Establishes a fresh HTML element.

-input.setAttribute() Sets an attribute on the input element.
+input.setAttribute() Sets the input element's attribute.

 <?php